Yandex Cloud

 Set up autoscalingSet up autoscaling

-Set up automatic DNS scaling by Managed Service for Kubernetes cluster size.
+Set up DNS autoscaling based on the Managed Service for Kubernetes cluster size.

 Set up local DNS cachingSet up local DNS caching

 Set up NodeLocal DNS Cache.
-To make sure that the settings are optimal, install NodeLocal DNS Cache from Yandex Cloud Marketplace.
+For optimal settings, install NodeLocal DNS Cache from Yandex Cloud Marketplace.

-Check whether the --location, --network-interface, and --public-ip parameters are specified in the same command.
-If you provide these parameters together, the following errors occur:
+Check whether you are specifying the --location, --network-interface, and --public-ip parameters in the same command.
+Providing them together causes the following errors:

 • For the --location and --public-ip or --location and --network-interface pairs: